 By Szymon Klarman & Adam Krolak @BlackSwan Technologies

 ELEMENT™ is an AI operating system designed by BlackSwan Technologies.
-The incorporation of the latest knowledge graph (KG) science into the system brings unprecedented advantage at several steps needed to develop new ideas into deployable, AI-powered, enterprise-grade applications.
+The incorporation of the latest knowledge graph (KG) science – as explained in the previous parts of this series – brings unprecedented advantage at several steps needed to develop new ideas into deployable, AI-powered, enterprise-grade applications.

 The use of the knowledge graph technology allows achieving greater flexibility and better insights, by employing advanced graph algorithms for data analysis.
 It also saves computation power and storage resources.
 To explain the benefits of this approach in ELEMENT™, this article will review the typical steps in developing an AI-powered business application.